 Definition of Mean in Statistics

-In the case of a discrete probability distribution of a random variable X, the mean is equal to the sum over every possible value weighted by the probability of that value; that is, it is computed by taking the product of each possible value x of X and its probability P(x), and then adding all these products together.
+In the case of a discrete probability distribution of a random variable X, the mean is equal to the sum over every possible value weighted by the probability of that value; that is, it is computed by taking the product of each possible value x of X and its probability P(x) and then adding all these products together.

 The basic formula to calculate the mean is calculated based on the given data set.
 Each term in the data set is considered while evaluating the mean.
-The general formula for mean is given by the ratio of sum of all the terms and total number of terms.
+The general formula for mean is given by the ratio of the sum of all the terms and the total number of terms.
 Hence, we can say;

 Mean = Sum of the Given Data/Total number of Data